Covid-19 advice for sarcoma patients

-If you have been asked to go to the hospital for further investigation, it is important that you attend.
-The NHS is reorganising the way that cancer diagnosis is delivered so that you can undergo diagnostic tests in places protected from the coronavirus.
-Because of that, you may be asked to self-isolate for seven days before any diagnostic procedures, even if you do not have coronavirus symptoms.
-You should discuss with the clinical team at the hospital if you have any concerns about attending.
+It is important that you attend.
+The NHS is changing the way that cancer diagnosis is delivered so that you can have diagnostic tests in places protected from the coronavirus.
+This means that you may be asked to self-isolate for seven days before any diagnostic procedures, even if you do not have coronavirus symptoms.
+You should talk to the clinical team at the hospital if you have any concerns about attending.

 Most people who go to their GP with symptoms do not have cancer.
 However, if you do have cancer, earlier diagnosis can mean more effective treatment and improved chances of survival.

 If you have been asked to attend hospital, the only reason you should not go is if you have any symptoms of coronavirus.
-In this case, you should tell the hospital, cancel your appointment and self-isolate.
-The clinical team will discuss with you about when your appointment can be safely rescheduled.
+If you do, you should tell the hospital, cancel your appointment and self-isolate.
+The clinical team will talk to you about when you your next appointment can happen.

 People living with cancer now

-Q3 Do I need to do anything differently as someone who is being treated / in remission from cancer/living with chronic cancer?
+Do I need to do anything differently as someone who is being treated/in remission from cancer/living with chronic cancer?

-People with certain cancers and those who have received or are receiving certain treatments are at risk of severe illness if they catch coronavirus (Covid-19).
+People with certain cancers and those who have had or are having certain treatments are at risk of severe illness if they catch coronavirus (Covid-19).
 This includes:

 - people with cancer who are undergoing active chemotherapy